 Tip #8: Look out for Deals/ Free Samples and Coupons

 This is my rule for all things in life, but it’s especially true for babies!
-Free samples, deals or coupons are quite easy to find and will save you so much money: you just need to look for them.
+Check out our guide to the best free baby samples, along with our article on coupons off baby essentials – together, they will save you so much money, you just need to look for them.

 When we were expecting out first daughter we went to a baby expo and came back home with enough diapers samples to last us a few weeks, baby shampoo and soap that lasted for months, and baby moisturizing cream that I am still using for my second daughter after almost 4 years!

-I offer some great free items (you just pay for shipping) to all my readers.
-Just use the promo code MUMINTHEWOODS at checkout for all these different things:
+You’ll also find suppliers who provide some great free items (you just pay for shipping) using the promo code MUMINTHEWOODS at checkout for all these different things:

 - FREE Car Seat Canopy at www.carseatcanopy.com/